Back to overview

 In May 1999, Porsche presented the 911 GT3, a new homologation model for racing.
 It was based on the body of the 996 Carrera 4 and designed as the spiritual successor to the 993 Carrera RS – with a 360-hp naturally aspirated engine and less weight.
 Called the M96/76, the engine was based on the crankcase of the 964 and Porsche 911 GT1.
 It achieved just under 8,000 rpm with titanium connecting rods, an eight-bearing crankshaft and dry sump lubrication with an external oil tank.
 Incidentally, the 996 GT3 was the first naturally aspirated 911 to top out at over 300 kph, namely 302 kph.

 For the 2000 model year, Porsche expanded the 996 family with the special Millennium model based on the Carrera 4, limited to 911 units.
 In addition, automatic climate control was standard from then on.
 The biggest innovation for the new millennium, however, was the introduction of the new 911 Turbo.
 The first water-cooled Turbo received two turbochargers, independent bumpers, skirts and air intakes in the rear fender.
 It also anticipated the headlight shape of the facelift.
-For the first time, the 911 Turbo was optionally available with Tiptronic S. To keep the 420 hp appropriately in check, Porsche introduced high-temperature brakes in the form of the Porsche Ceramic Composite Brakes (PCCB), which were available at extra cost.
+For the first time, the 911 Turbo was optionally available with Tiptronic S. To keep the 420 hp appropriately in check, Porsche introduced the new Porsche Ceramic Composite Brakes (PCCB), which were available at extra cost.
 Back in the day, this was space-grade material, but it has become a matter of course nowadays.

 Another innovation introduced in the fall of 2000 was the Porsche 911 GT2.
 This was once again a sharpened Turbo model, but without all-wheel drive and with 462 instead of 420 hp.
 Unlike the Turbo, the GT2 had the PCCB on board as standard and was only available with a 6-speed manual transmission.
 As an option, the 996 GT2 was also available with a Clubsport package – including Nomex bucket seats, a roll bar, six-point seat belts and a fire extinguisher.